syncfusion-content/javascript-docs/js/Chart/Trendlines.md

 ## Trendlines Legend

-To display legend item for trendline, use [name](../api/ejchart#members:series-trendlines-name) property.
-You can interact with trendline legends similar to the series legends *(show/hide trendlines on legend click)*.
+To display the legend item for trendline, use the [name](../api/ejchart#members:series-trendlines-name) property.
+You can interact with the trendline legends similar to the series legends *(show/hide trendlines on legend click)*.

 {% highlight js %}